 A WORD FROM STEVE

 Our surf crew will consist of up to 6 people including myself.
-Our host Winter will be our transportation, he has a large Ford Expedition and he owns La Siesta Troncones Villas that we'll be staying at; I rented all 4 Villas for the weekend.
+Our host Winter will be our transportation, he has a large truck and he owns La Siesta Troncones Villas that we'll be staying at; I rent all 4 Villas for the trip.
 He will pick us up from the airport and take us straight to a surf break- either Barra de Potosi or Las Escolleras depending on the surf report.

 I also wanted to make it clear that this is my test run at operating regular surf trips.
 For the past 5 years (prior to COVID), I had made monthly personal surf trips all over the world to both surf and expand my surf photography business.
 Since COVID started, I've continued to travel throughout Mexico (the only country that hasnt closed its border) and spent over a month down there when I came up with the idea to start organizing group surf trips to share the stoke.
 I would love any feedback you could provide about the whole process and trip itself so i can improve anything possible.

 Also any questions you have please feel free to reach out to me- my cell is 858-831-8535.
 I will create a WhatsApp group chat before the trip so everyone can communicate with each other.